boostercloud/booster/docs/chapters/05_going-deeper.md

 You can extend Booster by creating rockets.
 A rocket is just a node package that implements the public Booster rocket interfaces.
 You can use them for many things:

-1. Extend your infrastructure (Currently, only in AWS): You can write a rocket that adds provider resources to your application stack.
+1. Extend your infrastructure (Currently supported in AWS, and under experimental support in Azure and Local): You can write a rocket that adds provider resources to your application stack.
 2. Runtime extensions (Not yet implemented): Add new annotations and interfaces, which combined with infrastructure extensions, could implement new abstractions on top of highly requested use cases.
 3. Deploy and init hooks (Not yet implemented): Run custom scripts before or after deployment, or before a Booster application is loaded.